a-dumas/CSC-212-Final/README.md

   `goodSuffix` will not return a table, but instead it will speficy how far the current string position should shift to the right when the pattern [j - 1] does not match but the suffic at [j....pattern_length - 1] does match.

-  `BM` will complete the actual search using the above two functions
+  `BM` will complete the actual search using the above two functions and returns a vector of positions to the main function.

 ## Brute force